vlfeat/autonn/README.md

 loss = vl_nnloss(conv2, labels);
 ```

-Before compilation, we would like to assign nice names to the layers we defined - preferably the same names as the variables we used.
+To help debug the compiled network, and identify our inputs, we would like to assign nice names to the layers we defined - preferably the same names as the variables we used.
 This can be done automatically:

 ```Matlab
 Layer.workspaceNames();
 ```

+You can then check that `loss.name = 'loss'`, and so on for all the other workspace variables.
 Only previously unnamed layers will be set.

-Similarly, `loss.sequentialNames()` would fill in unnamed layers involved in the computation of `loss`, using intuitive names like `convN` for the N'th convolutional layer, and `convN_filters` for the corresponding filters.
-To ensure all layers have names, network compilation will call this function.
-A layer's `name` property can also be set explicitly.
+Alternatively, `loss.sequentialNames()` would fill in unnamed layers involved in the computation of `loss`, using intuitive names like `convN` for the N'th convolutional layer, and `convN_filters` for the corresponding filters.
+To ensure that all layers have names, network compilation will call this function.

 Finally, we compile the network by passing the loss to the `Net` constructor: